What is Hanko?? -The Coolest Thing to Buy in Japan

 Get your original personal seal “Hanko” in Japan!

-Kanji letters (Chinese letters) are one of the most fascinating things about the country.
+Kanji letters (Chinese letters) are one of the most unique and fascinating things about Japan.
 Those who use alphabets in their country might envy Japanese for their cool looking Kanji letters and their Hanko stamp seemingly attracts foreigners, because it’s very unique and original.

 ↓↓↓For more articles about Japan, check these links!! ↓↓↓